juho-a/Eprice/Documents/README.md

-## Documents and materials for demo session at Taitotalo
+## Documents and materials for Eprice project

-Put everything we need for the first session at Taitotalo.
+Documents and diagrams in this folder describe different aspects of Eprice app.
+The files have also been parsed and saved in the database in machine readable format.
+The project/developer chat uses them as context information.

 ### Sequence diagrams

 Install vscode sequance diagram -extension (see it's documentation, and https://bramp.github.io/js-sequence-diagrams/ for examples).

 You can open preview in vscode, and export as png/svg.

 ### class diagrams